rvirgilli/vps-core-setup/docs/DETAILED_SETUP_GUIDE.md

 *   Dockerizing your application.
 *   Writing a `docker-compose.yaml` for your application that connects to the `monitoring_network`.
 *   Deploying your application code to the VPS.
-*   Adding a scrape job to the central Prometheus configuration.
+*   Adding a scrape job for your application by creating a new file in `/opt/monitoring/prometheus_config/conf.d/`.
 *   Firewall considerations for your application.

 **Brief Summary:**
 1. Ensure your application's Docker container/service connects to the external `monitoring_network`.
 2. Your application should expose metrics in a Prometheus-compatible format (e.g., on `/metrics`).
-3. On the VPS, edit `/opt/monitoring/prometheus_config/prometheus.yml` (with `sudo`) to add a new scrape job targeting your application's service name and metrics port (e.g., `my-app-service:8001`).
+3. On the VPS, create a new file, (e.g., `/opt/monitoring/prometheus_config/conf.d/my-app.yml`) with the scrape job for your application.
 4. Reload Prometheus: `curl -X POST http://localhost:9090/-/reload`.
-5. Once Prometheus scrapes your app, you can add Prometheus as a data source in Grafana (`http://prometheus:9090`) and build dashboards.
+5. Once Prometheus scrapes your app, you can build dashboards for it in Grafana.
+Check the default dashboards first, as they may already show useful container-level metrics for your app.

-## 4. Troubleshooting `vps-setup.sh`
+## 5. Troubleshooting

+*   **`update-vps.sh` fails:** Ensure you are in the `/opt/vps-core-setup` directory and are running the script with `sudo`.
 *   **Script fails to run:** Ensure it's run with `sudo` (`sudo ./vps-setup.sh`).
 *   **Docker or Docker Compose not found:** Check for errors during their installation steps in the script output.
 *   **`deploy` user cannot run `docker` commands:** Verify `deploy` is in the `docker` group (`groups deploy`).
 You might need to log out and log back in as `deploy` for group changes to take effect.